To More Inquiry

 Food of Delhi

 Momos - the first-ever momo stall in Delhi was set up by a Tibetan lady named Dolma.
-In the present time, you can get momos in probably each and every corner of Delhi.
-Some of the best spots to have momos in Delhi are Dolma Aunty momos in Lajpat Nagar, Wow momos located in multiple areas, Pema’s located in Malviya Nagar etc.
+In the present time, you can get momos in probably every corner of Delhi.
+Some of the best spots to have momos in Delhi are Dolma Aunty Momos in Lajpat Nagar, Wow Momos located in multiple areas, Pema’s located in Malviya Nagar, etc.

 Chole Bhature - This is a popular Punjabi dish that you can find in Delhi.
 All local food joints and big restaurants serve this lip-smacking spicy dish.
-You can have it at Chache Di Hatti in Kamla Nagar or at Sitaram Diwan Chand at Paharganj.
+You can have it at Chache Di Hatti in Kamla Nagar or Sitaram Diwan Chand in Paharganj.

 Biryani - this famous food of Hyderabad is widely eaten in Delhi.
-It was the favorite dish of Mughals.
-The pieces of meat covered with Indian spices are put together in earthen pots with flavorful smelling rice.
+It was the favorite dish of the Mughals.
+The pieces of meat covered with Indian spices are put together in earthen pots with flavorful-smelling rice.
 It can be treated at Defence Colony, R K Puram, ITC Maurya etc.

-Nihari - As you walk down the streets of Old Delhi, you can smell the great tasting aroma of Nihari.
-This dish can be tasted at Bara Hindu Rao area or near Jama masjid at Karim’s.
+Nihari - As you walk down the streets of Old Delhi, you can smell the great-tasting aroma of Nihari.
+This dish can be tasted at the Bara Hindu Rao area or near the Jama masjid at Karim’s.

 Rolls - the famous Kathi rolls of Kolkata that can also be found in Delhi is its special touch.
-The best kathi rolls can be haved at Nizam’s in Connaught place, Qureshi’s Kabab corner in South Ext- II and in Khan Chacha at Khan Market.
+The best kathi rolls can be had at Nizam’s in Connaught Place, Qureshi’s Kabab Corner in South Ext- II, and in Khan Chacha at Khan Market.

 Kulfi - This is the most preferred dessert that is famous among the people of Delhi.
 You can get a variety of Kulfi flavors from Aam papad, Custard Apple, or tamarind.
 Other than this you can also have hot Jalebis, Rabri Falooda, cheesecake, or Motichoor Ladoos made from pure ghee.

-You can also chill with like-minded travelers in Kunzum Travel Cafe in Hauz Khas.
+You can also chill with like-minded travelers at Kunzum Travel Cafe in Hauz Khas.
 This is Delhi’s first “Pay what you feel” cafe for coffee and biscuits.
 You can expect rural tourism around the slums, where you can understand the living patterns of people or rural areas.
-One can also visit the craft museum where you can enjoy activities like pottery, weaving and carving.
-One can also visit Bangla Sahib Gurudwara where you can volunteer in the huge kitchen where lunger is been cookies for people to have it all free of cost.
+One can also visit the craft museum where you can enjoy activities like pottery, weaving, and carving.
+One can also visit Bangla Sahib Gurudwara where you can volunteer in the huge kitchen where lunches are cookies for people to have it all free of cost.
 The meal for around 40,000 people is served here per day.

 1. Red Fort